BioPsyk/mlm_analysis_pipeline/README.md

 ### Helpful tip

 Nextflow recommends not launching more than one workflow from the same directory. </br>
-So if you are launching the pipeline on multiple phenotypes or datasets, create</br>
+So if you are launching the pipeline on multiple phenotypes or datasets, create new </br>
-and use `--chdir` option in the `sbatch` command to specify a launch directory
+directories and use `--chdir` option in the `sbatch` command to specify a launch directory

 ### Expected outputs